Why Time Lapse Cameras Make Sense for Construction

 Time lapse video is a great way to showcase your work or retain your memories.
 However, long term time lapse can be elusive.
-Many cameras and smartphones have time lapse capabilities; however, recording beyond a few hours can be a challenge.
+Many cameras and smartphones have time lapse camera capabilities; however, recording beyond a few hours can be a challenge.

 From new construction to remodeling, contractor to sub-contractor, time lapse shows your entire story.
 People watch time lapse videos just to see the action unfold.
 From your web site to social media to trade shows or client gifts, consider adding time lapse as a component of your service.
 We asked the TimeLapseCameras.com team how they consistently create a variety of unique time lapse videos.
 Here are some tips and tricks to successfully capture your next project with a time lapse camera.

 Many cameras are capable of time lapse, including DSLRs, action cameras, and smartphones.
 Battery life is the biggest issue, as going beyond two hours can be challenging, costly and complex.
 There is one simple and inexpensive camera solution, the Brinno TLC 200 Pro, a camera dedicated to long term time lapse work.
 Specifically designed for time-lapse shooting, a Brinno camera is the only solution offering months of battery life.

 What other equipment do you need with a time lapse camera, and how much will it all cost?

-If the camera is meant for outdoor use, you will want to store it in weatherproof housing.
+If the time lapse camera is meant for outdoor use, you will want to store it in weatherproof housing.
 You will also need a clamp or mount and AA batteries.
 TimelapseCameras.com offers an essential component bundle for $285.00. which includes the camera, housing, larger SD card and a versatile clamp.
 For once in a lifetime projects, we recommend purchasing two camera bundles.
 You can run two cameras outdoors for the major exterior work and move one camera indoors once interior work picks up.
 Having two cameras outdoors offers redundancy in the case of a natural or accidental failure.
 Two cameras also gives you some variety and allows you to show the story from a different angle.